Lost Soul (band)

-Lost Soul is a Polish technical death metal band established in 1990 in Wrocław.
-Lost Soul has released five studio albums, which have been highly acclaimed by both fans and journalists.
-The band's 2009 album, Immerse in Infinity, was promoted with the first video ever recorded by the band for the song "...If The Dead Can Speak".
+Lost Soul is a Polish technical death metal band founded in 1990 in Wrocław.
+Lost Soul has released five studio albums that have been acclaimed by fans and critics.
+The band's 2009 album, Immerse in Infinity, was promoted with a video, the band's first, for the song "...If The Dead Can Speak".

 History

-The band was set up in 1990 in Wrocław by singer and guitar player Jacek Grecki, bass player Tomasz Fornalski and drummer Adam Sierżęga.
-The first songs were recorded two years later and released as a demo Eternal Darkness.
-Another demo Superior Ignotum recorded in Fors Studio in Czech Republic came out in 1993.
-In 1995 Lost Soul signed a deal with Baron Records label.
-Re-recorded Superior Ignotum was combined with two extra songs from the first recording of the band.
-Soon after due to personal disagreements the band's activity was suspended.
+The band was formed in 1990 in Wrocław by singer and guitar player Jacek Grecki, bass player Tomasz Fornalski, and drummer Adam Sierżęga.
+They recorded their first songs two years later and released them as the demo Eternal Darkness.
+Another demo, Superior Ignotum, recorded in Fors Studio in Czech Republic, came out in 1993.
+In 1995, Lost Soul signed with Baron Records label.
+They re-recorded Superior Ignotum with two bonus tracks from their first recording.
+The band became inactive soon after due to personal disagreements.

 Damian "Czajnik" Czajkowski during the concert in Madness club - Wrocław, 20 April 2010.

 Dominik "Domin" Prykiel during the concert in Madness club - Wrocław, 20 April 2010.

-In 1997 Lost Soul returned with a new addition to the line-up – guitar player Piotr Ostrowski.
-The next year they entered Selani Studio in Olsztyn to record new demo ...Now is Forever.
-Soon after Tomasz Fornalski left the band and was replaced by Krzysztof Artur Zagórowicz (also in Shemhamforash).
-At that time the band's concert activity was increased – Lost Soul played with Dying Fetus, Monstrosity, and Kataklysm, and appeared on such festivals as Obscene Extreme Festival and Silesian Open Air.
-In 1999 ...Now is Forever was released on Disco's Out, Slaughter's In compilation released by Novum Vox Mortis records and on Polish Assault released by Relapse Records one year later.
+In 1997, Lost Soul returned with guitarist Piotr Ostrowski.
+The following year, they entered Selani Studio in Olsztyn to record the demo ...Now is Forever.
+Soon after, Tomasz Fornalski left the band and was replaced with Krzysztof Artur Zagórowicz (also in Shemhamforash).
+At that time, Lost Soul played with Dying Fetus, Monstrosity, and Kataklysm, and appeared on such festivals as Obscene Extreme Festival and Silesian Open Air.
+In 1999, ...Now is Forever was released on Disco's Out, Slaughter's In compilation released by Novum Vox Mortis records and on Polish Assault released by Relapse Records one year later.

-In 2000 the debut album Scream of the Mourning Star was released in Poland by Metal Mind Records and worldwide via Relapse Records.
-The album was enthusiastically reviewed by critics and fans.
-Two years later, in May 2002 Lost Soul signed another contract with Empire Records for the release of their second album Übermensch (Death of God).
-This one hit the stores in August and several months later Osmose Productions released this one worldwide.
+In 2000, the debut album, Scream of the Mourning Star, was released in Poland by Metal Mind Records and worldwide via Relapse Records.
+The album was well received by critics and fans.
+Two years later, in May 2002, Lost Soul signed with Empire Records for the release of their second album, Übermensch (Death of God), released in August.
+Several months later, Osmose Productions released it worldwide.

-In October 2002 Lost Soul took part in the Thrash'em All Festival, playing in the ten biggest Polish cities with Monstrosity, Vomitory, Trauma, Dissenter, Sceptic and Contempt.
-Soon after for personal reasons Krzysztof Artur Zagórowicz left the band.
-Paweł Michałowski took over bass duties and with this addition to the line-up Lost Soul played Hell Festival together with KAT and Ancient Rites among others.
-2003 was the year of another tour – this time with Hell-Born and Quo Vadis and an appearance on the famous Metalmania Festival together with Samael, Marduk, Vader, Saxon and Malevolent Creation.
+In October 2002, Lost Soul took part in the Thrash'em All Festival, playing with Monstrosity, Vomitory, Trauma, Dissenter, Sceptic and Contempt.
+Soon after, Krzysztof Artur Zagórowicz left the band for personal reasons.
+Paweł Michałowski took over bass.
+Lost Soul played Hell Festival with KAT and Ancient Rites, among others.
+They went on another tour in 2003, with Hell-Born and Quo Vadis.
+They appeared on the Metalmania Festival with Samael, Marduk, Vader, Saxon and Malevolent Creation.

 Piotr Ostrowski - former Lost Soul's guitar player during the concert, 11 September 2005.